SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 </a>

 # Filling the templates
-Select the Launch Quick Start (for new VPC) above will take you to the AWS "Select Template" tab with the Solace template references, hit the next button in the bottom right corner.
+Selecting the Launch Quick Start (for new VPC) above will take you to the AWS "Select Template" tab with the Solace template referenced in region `us-east-1`.
+You can change the deployment region using the drop down menu in the top right corner.
+Hit the next button in the bottom right corner once you are done.

 ![alt text](/images/Select-Template.png "Select Template")